-Employers paid out a record $68.2 million to those alleging sexual harassment violations through the Equal Employment Opportunity Commission (EEOC) in 2019, breaking the all-time record by more than $10 million.
+Employers paid out a record $78.1 million to those alleging sexual harassment violations through the Equal Employment Opportunity Commission (EEOC) in 2024.
+The amount paid out was significantly higher than the amount collected each year since 2018.

 Though most employers have implemented sexual harassment policies and training on the issue.
 If those policies and training programs were effective, logically, the number of allegations would decline significantly.
 Instead, they make it troublingly clear — something is not working.